Skip to main content

 2. The new user will need to be granted permissions using the following AWS policies:

-3. Once your new user account is ready you'll need to generate an access/secret key pair.
-AWS have a guide on how to do this, but here the main steps:
+3. Once your new user account is ready, you'll need to generate an access/secret key pair.
+AWS has a guide on how to do this, but here are the main steps:

 • In the IAM console under Users, click on the new user's name